 - There is believed to be a new donor who is partially financing the campaign.

-We can also use the verbs seem and appear for distancing ourselves from the information we are giving.
+We can also use the verbs seem and appear to distance ourselves from the information we are giving.

 - It seems/appears that the new series will begin shooting in about two months.

-It means the same as it seems that, but it more formal.
+It means the same as it seems that, but it is more formal.